backprop64/sam_annotator/README.md

 # GUI for interactive segmentation with Segment Anything Model
-A simple opencv gui with minimal dependencies that lets a user annotate instance segmenation data with Segment Anything Model turning user clicks into masks.
-This annotate assumes that you're creating class-agnostic detection dataset meaning everything gets stored with the same class ID.
+A simple gui with minimal dependencies that lets a user annotate instance segmenation data with Segment Anything Model interactivly, automatically turning user clicks (point prompts) into instance masks.
+This annotation tool assumes that you're creating class-agnostic detection dataset meaning everything gets stored with the same class ID.

-This was developed to quickly annotate instance segementation datasets used for developing a mouse detection model (DAMM)
+This tool was developed to quickly annotate instance segementation datasets used for developing a mouse detection model (DAMM)

 ## (1) Setup The Codebase